 Albert de Monaco

 After 4 years of studies and 2 years’ construction work, the revolutionary prototype – registered HB-SIA – made its maiden flight on 3 December 2009.
 With the wingspan of an Airbus 340 and the weight of a small car, nothing could be taken for granted.
 In July 2010, with André at the controls, Solar Impulse made the first solar-powered flight through a day/night cycle – a historic success.
 The flight lasted 26 hours and gave credibility to Bertrand’s vision.
 Further flights followed all over Switzerland, and then across Europe.
 Solar Impulse, under the patronage of the European Commission and Parliament, landed first in Brussels and then flew on to Paris, where it gave demonstrations as guest of honor at the Paris Air Show in Le Bourget.
 In the spring of 2012, Bertrand and André took turns at the controls to make the first ever solar-powered intercontinental flight – 6,000 km for the return trip between Switzerland and Morocco, where King Mohamed VI had invited them to support the Moroccan solar energy program.
-During this time, the technical team was concentrating on building a second, even more sophisticated airplane, destined to fly round the world in 2015.

 Even though it has not yet circumnavigated our planet, Solar Impulse has already achieved its first aim : to promote renewable forms of energy and clean technologies capable of reducing society’s dependence on fossil fuels.
 The solar airplane attracts the highest political and economic authorities into debates on the technological solutions currently available to achieve internationally agreed CO2 reduction targets.
 Each such encounter is also an opportunity to raise the problems of resistance to change and the dangerous or costly effects of using old technologies.